 I took my counselor’s advice to heart, then, and wrote this list of the things that would mean success in law school for me:

 (1) Academic Success: The grade format in law school is intimidating because of the grade curve and the single exam, so I really have no way of knowing if I’ll get the kind of grades I want, or if I’ll have to settle for a little less.
 What I can control though, is how much work I put in.
 Success for me will mean I gave it my all – I did all the homework, I went to all the classes, and I spent enough time preparing for exams.

-(3) Health: Sucess in law school for me will mean I eat reasonably healthy foods in reasonable portions, I’ll get enough exercise, and I’ll get enough sleep.
-It will mean I keep working to strengthen my joints and fight the good fight against early onset arthritis.
+(3) Health: Success in law school for me will mean I eat reasonably healthy foods in reasonable portions, I’ll get enough exercise, and I’ll get enough sleep.

 I know if I fail at any of the three of these, I’ll be upset with my law school experience in the long run.
 Knowing that, I’ve come to view the time I’m not spending studying in a different light.
 When I spend a Saturday at home in New Hampshire sitting on the couch and watching football with my boyfriend and our dogs, I’m working on point (2) of my law school success.
-When I stop reading at 10:30pm and go to bed because I’m tired and my hands hurt, I’m working on point (3) of my law school success.
+When I stop reading at 11:00pm and go to bed because I’m really tired, I’m working on point (3) of my law school success.
 I remind myself of this a lot when I start feeling guilty or a little panicked about my schoolwork.
 I’m going to do my best on that, but it is only a part of what will make these three years a success for me.